martinjrrr/Linux.dots/README.md

 # Youtube Shorts Filter List for Ublock Origin

+Add the following text via. copy and paste to your Ublock Origin filter list to get rid of pesky Youtube Shorts

     !
 Title: Hide YouTube Shorts
     !
 Description: Hide all traces of YouTube shorts videos on YouTube !
 Version: 1.8.0